sahil-rahman-ds/Calculator-App-FastAPI/README.md

 ## License

-This project is licensed under the terms of the LICENSE file included in the repository.
+This project is licensed under the terms of the LICENSE [LICENSE] file included in the repository.

 ## Author